Customer Complaints Procedure

 What happens next?

 We will handle your complaint as quickly and thoroughly as possible.
 If we cannot resolve your complaint immediately, we promise to keep you informed of our progress until your complaint has been resolved.
 We will aim to resolve your complaint within a maximum timescale of eight weeks.
-To keep you fully informed of the progress, if we have not been able to resolve your complaint within four weeks, we’ll write to you and let you know this is the case.
+We'll stay in touch throughout the complaint process and after we've shared our final outcome.
 Should you have any further concerns or information relating to your complaint, please use the contact details provided to contact us directly, either by phone or letter, so that we can fully address the concerns you raised.

 Not satisfied with our response?

 We are committed to ensuring all complaints are fully and fairly addressed and we work hard to ensure our customer outcomes are appropriate and fair.
-Should you remain dissatisfied after you have been provided with our final response, or if eight weeks have passed since you first raised the matter with us, you may have the option to refer the matter to the Financial Ombudsman Service.
+Should you remain dissatisfied after you have been provided with our final response, or if eight weeks have passed since you first raised the matter with us, you may have the option to refer the matter to the Financial Ombudsman Service or British Vehicle Rental and Leasing Association.

 It is our policy to treat all complainants fairly, however, Eligible Complainants are legally defined and have additional rights in law that we must acknowledge and adhere to.
 These rights include the right to refer a complaint to the Financial Ombudsman Service (see below).